 Bassist Christian Dillingham is equally at home in two musical worlds.
 His parents spun jazz records around the house, while his mother was an avid pianist who loved to play Chopin and Debussy.
 These childhood experiences left a deep impression and ended up as the foundational philosophy of his career in music.
 Dillingham is that rare musician who excels in an orchestral setting, yet has an intuitive feel for nuance and the improvisational skills necessary to play jazz.

-Dillingham, a native of Brookfield, Ohio, played in rock and jazz bands throughout high school, sat in weekly at the jam session at local Cedar's Café, and lucked out with a high school teacher that did not mind loaning him records.
-Dillingham became serious about the pursuit of music as a career while at Youngstown State University as an undergraduate, studying under the instruction of Tony Leonardi.
+A native of Brookfield, Ohio, Dillingham played in rock and jazz bands throughout high school.
+He became serious about music as a career while at Youngstown State University, studying under the instruction of Tony Leonardi.
 After graduating with a Bachelor’s of Music degree in Music Performance with an Emphasis on Jazz, Dillingham’s education continued at Duquesne University in Pittsburgh, where he worked with Jeffrey Turner, principal bass of the Pittsburgh Symphony, and subsequently received a Master’s of Music degree in Music Performance.
 He also attended the National Repertory Orchestra Festival in Breckenridge, Colorado and the School for Improvisational Music in New York.